CUSTOM MOULDED INSOLES

 Hiking and walking are two different sports.

-Both hiking and walking require the right footwear but also some professional recommendations to truly make the most of those activities when looking at improving your health and wellbeing.
+Both hiking and walking require the right footwear but also some professional recommendations to truly make the most of those activities when attempting to improve your health and wellbeing.

-Likely to be the best activities for your cardiovascular system and mental health, a hike or an active walk will either be good or bad for your joints and it all goes down to your equipment and how you use it.
+Likely to be the best activities for your cardiovascular system and mental health, a hike or an active walk will either be good or bad for your joints.
+It all comes down to your equipment and how you use it.

 At PODO you will learn essential tips such as to unlace the top eyelet of your hiking boots when walking uphill and more advice that's bespoke to you and your feet, level of activity, gait biomechanics, chosen gear... and so on.